-Be honest when something is tricky for you.
-Tell kids when you’re discouraged, share your fixed mindset thoughts and brainstorm solutions out loud.
+Be honest when something is difficult for you.
+Tell kids when you’re discouraged, share your fixed mindset thoughts, and brainstorm solutions out loud.
 Show them we’re ALL learning this growth mindset thing together!

-Big Life Journal is a great connection tool which provides opportunities for discussions and experience sharing.
+Big Life Journal is a useful connection tool that provides opportunities for discussions and experience sharing.

 Use the What Happens When Someone Has a Growth Mindset poster (Growth Mindset Printables Kit) to discuss which of the benefits you have already experienced yourself since you began your growth mindset journey.
 Ask your child or students if they

 Discuss how positive feelings such as satisfaction, contentment, and happiness come from persisting through challenges and not giving up when it gets difficult.

 When stuck in a fixed mindset, share how you felt sad, anxious, or even hopeless.
 Negative feelings happen to everyone and are perfectly normal.
 At the same time, they may serve as clues you need to shift your thinking and attitude.

 You can use the Calming Strategies for Adults and Strategies to Keep Me Calm (Resilience Kit) to discuss ways you can manage negative feelings when they become overwhelming so you can keep going and not give up.

 Step 3: Set a New Goal

 Set a personal goal to learn something new and share your learning process with your child or students.
 How did you feel at the start?
 What can you do to be certain you don’t give up before achieving it?
 Review ways children can set and meet their own goals.

 Use the Goal-Setting Printables (Self-Esteem & Confidence Kit) as a fun activity for you and kids to practice setting new goals.